CodyBontecou/blog-nuxt-content/content/building-a-persistent-multilingual-toast-component-in-nuxt.md

 ---
-"title: Building a Persistent, Multilingual Toast Component\"": A Step-by-Step Guide to i18n and LocalStorage in Nuxt
+title: Building a Persistent, Multilingual Toast Component A Step-by-Step Guide to i18n and LocalStorage in Nuxt
 ignore: false
 draft: false
 topics: